Cnemaspis psychedelica: Reproduction

-Pregnant female Psychedelic rock geckos normally produce 2 eggs at once.
+Pregnant female psychedelic rock geckos normally produce two eggs at once.
 Within a naturally formed crevice in the granite boulder pile, she will find an overhang and adhere her eggs on a granite slab.
-The egg deposition sites also normally have good coverage by plants/vegetation and by laying eggs in such crevices the eggs are never deposited in direct sunlight.
+The egg deposition sites also normally have good coverage by plants/vegetation and by laying eggs in such crevices the eggs are never exposed to direct sunlight.
 The eggs look like two cotton balls as they are small, 1.2 - 1.4mm × 1.0 - 1.2mm, with round shape and white color at first then turn pinkish over time and end a bit gray before hatching.

 Psychedelic rock geckos display communal nesting and potential guardian behaviour of nesting sites.
-A nest site can consist of up to 10 eggs deposited by 5 different mothers, usually 0.3m - 3.5m (1 – 11.5 ft) above the ground.
-The same nesting site will be used even after previous eggs have hatched leaving remnants of shell behind.
+A nest site can consist of up to 10 eggs deposited by five different mothers, usually 0.3m - 3.5m (1 – 11.5 ft) above the ground.
+The same nesting site will be used even after previous eggs have hatched, leaving remnants of shell behind.
 Nesting sites also tend to cluster near each other, so under one overhang there may be multiple communal nesting sites spaced at minimum 25 cm (9.84 in) apart, with up to 10 eggs each making a communal nesting area.
 The communal nesting area crevice will commonly be occupied by mostly adult geckos.
-Currently the most geckos occupying/guarding one communal nesting area was 23 geckos (9 adult males, 9 adult females, 5 juveniles) by Ziegler et al. (2016).
+Currently the most geckos occupying/guarding one communal nesting area was 23 geckos (nine adult males, nine adult females, and five juveniles) by Ziegler et al. (2016).
 That is many individuals in close proximity, and other adult geckos outside often show preference to perch at heights similar to the communal nesting area height.

 Diet

-The main food source for Psychedelic rock geckos is overwhelmingly invertebrates.
-Flushing of captured Psychedelic rock gecko stomachs revealed prey consisting of 24 different invertebrate species from 20 different invertebrate orders, flatworms, and snails.
+The main food source for psychedelic rock geckos is overwhelmingly invertebrates.
+Flushing of captured psychedelic rock gecko stomachs revealed prey consisting of 24 different invertebrate species from 20 different invertebrate orders, flatworms, and snails.
 Further analysis revealed the most hunted food sources were Araneae (spiders), Blattodea (cockroaches and termites), Hymenoptera (bees, wasps, ants) and Isoptera (termites).
 During both seasons the variety of species found from stomach flushing of geckos was similar but in the dry season the largest majority of prey found was Araneae and in the wet season the largest majority found was Hymenoptera.